-- 1.1.2 Applicants are asked to note the constrained financial environment within which the STFC is operating.
-It is important that proposals are ambitious and forward looking and that groups still request what they need to carry out their full programme of work; however expansion of the overall programme will not be affordable.
-Funds for capital and resource are separate and an award of capital will not reduce the availability of resource available and vice versa. - 1.1.3 The grants round and these guidelines have been developed to ensure that the process: - Is transparent and accountable, particularly with respect to the means of prioritisation; - Is efficient, in terms of the requirement for applicants (length of proposals and detail provided), the reviewers, panel members, and the use of STFC office resources; - Provides a timely outcome.
+- 1.1.2 Following the recent Spending Review, STFC will be able to provide an uplift to the Nuclear Physics consolidated grant programme.
+It is likely that this increase, will allow STFC to offset inflationary increases to the cost of the programme.
+It is therefore important that proposals are ambitious and forward looking and that groups still request what they need to carry out their full programme of work; however it may be the case that expansion of the overall programme will not be affordable.
+Capital funding for equipment will be available and can be requested.
+Funds for capital and resource are separate and an award of capital will not reduce the availability of resource available and vice versa. - 1.1.3 The grants round and these guidelines have been developed to ensure that the process: - Is transparent and accountable, particularly with respect to the means of prioritisation; - Is efficient, in terms of the requirement for applicants (length of proposals and detail provided), the reviewers, panel members, and the use of STFC office resources; - Provides a timely outcome. - 1.1.4 UKRI recognises that the COVID-19 pandemic has caused major interruptions and disruptions across our communities and are committed to ensuring that individual applicants and their wider team, including partners and networks, are not penalised for any disruption to their career(s) such as breaks and delays, disruptive working patterns and conditions, the loss of on-going work, and role changes that may have been caused by the pandemic. - 1.1.5 Reviewers and panel members will be advised to consider the unequal impacts that COVID-19 related disruption might have had on the track record and career development of those individuals included in the proposal and will be asked to consider the capability of the applicant and their wider team to deliver the research they are proposing.
+Where disruptions have occurred applicants can highlight this within their application, if they wish, but there is no requirement to detail the specific circumstances that caused the disruption.